Confidence Sets for Causal Orderings: Numerical experiments

-Finally, the naive 90\% CI for the total effect of Energy onto Manufacturing is $(0.306,0.353)$.
+Finally, the naive 90\% CI for the total effect of Energy onto Consumer Durables is $(-.096, 0.021)$.
 Furthermore, since Manufacturing precedes Chemicals in the estimated ordering, we would naively conclude that the total effect of Chemicals onto Manufacturing is $0$.
-In contrast, when accounting for model uncertainty, we produce a 90\% CI for the total effect of Energy onto Manufacturing of $\{0\} \cup (0.040, 0.128) \cup (0.171, 0.291) \cup (0.301, 0.358)$ and a CI for the effect of Chemicals onto Energy of $\{0\} \cup (0.101, 0.909) \cup (0.973, 1.101)$.
+In contrast, when accounting for model uncertainty, we produce a 90\% CI for the total effect of Energy onto Consumer Durables of $(-.134, .375)$ and a CI for the effect of Chemicals onto Manufacturing of $\{0\} \cup (.268, .413) \cup (.980, 1.093)$.